Megageil4/dndmapmaker3d/Abschluss-Doku/Documentation.md

 ##### 2.4.3.2.
 Used libraries + version number

 The libraries utilized in this subproject were all components of Unity 2021.3.18f1, along with the built-in libraries of C# 6.0.
-No external libraries were used.
+No external code libraries were used.
+[Skybox Series Free](https://assetstore.unity.com/packages/2d/textures-materials/sky/skybox-series-free-103633) was used for the skybox.

 ##### 2.4.3.3.
 Used Interfaces